errornerv/Uni_Final/README.md

 5. Installation
 Follow these steps to set up the project environment:
 5.1.
 Clone or Download the Project
 Download the project files or clone the repository to your local machine.
-For example: git clone <repository-url>

 Alternatively, extract the project folder to a directory, e.g., C:\Users\YourUser\Desktop\project\network traffic problem solve using blockchain.
 5.2.
 Create a Virtual Environment
-Navigate to the project directory: cd C:\Users\YourUser\Desktop\project\network traffic problem solve using blockchain
+Navigate to the project directory

 Create a virtual environment:
 python -m venv venv